 Zed• BYOK keeps local✓ BYOKBusiness✓ with BYOK

 The split is clean.
 If your security team needs code to never leave your perimeter, the open-source BYOK tools (Cline, Aider, and Zed with your own keys) are the only ones that give you a true answer, with Augment Enterprise as the managed on-prem option.
-Everything else is a cloud product with privacy modes and contractual controls, which clears the bar for most US companies but not for the strictest regulated environments.

 Cursor’s privacy mode and Copilot’s org controls satisfy most mid-market reviews.
 HIPAA is not a clean fit for any of these as general coding tools; Claude Code can be covered under commercial terms, but treat that as a contract conversation, not a checkbox.